AntMouss/Novelties-detection-project/README.md

   with **rss feed** that contain information about new articles posted at each moment by the newspaper website.
   If you want to learn more about **rss feed** usage ,  see [here](https://en.wikipedia.org/wiki/RSS).
   _This process is repeat every **N** minutes as referred in the [base schema](#basic-architecture-schema) below_.
-* Second ,  we apply topic model method on articles corpus that return keywords relationships and main topics contain in the current corpus (in our case the articles collected in the considered time window). before we process data cleaning and text pre-processing before topic modeling operation .
+* Second ,  we apply topic model method on article corpus that return keywords relationships and main topics contain in the current corpus (in our case the articles collected in the considered time window). before we process data cleaning and text pre-processing before topic modeling operation .
   _This process is repeat every **M** minutes as referred in the [base schema](#basic-architecture-schema) below_.

-The service analyse the articles collected at each time windows and is able to provide thematics and keywords that appear, disappear or stay during the considered time window ( ie : the topics containing the  words "queen" , "Elisabeth" , "death" appear in the window 19h - 20h Friday 09/09/2022). the news analysis is sequential which means that the current window of data that contain the articles informations of this time window is compared to the last window.
+The service analyse the articles collected at each time windows and is able to provide thematics and keywords that appear, disappear or stay during the considered time window ( ie : the topics containing the  words "queen" , "Elisabeth" , "death" appear in the window 19h - 20h Friday 09/09/2022). the news analysis is sequential which means that the current window of data that contain the article informations of this time window is compared to the last window.

 We use topic modeling methods to get the words clusters that represent topics (thematics) with strong relationship in our window , and we can compute the similarity between 2 consecutive windows using **Jaccard similarity**.